HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-01-03-a-protocol-to-transfer-value.md

 ### Summary

-We can consider the Mail to be a "protocol" to transfer physical goods, while the internet with its underlying TCP/IP protocol enables you to transfer information.
-Blockchain technology and cryptocurrencies provide a protocol to transfer value from one person to another, without any intermediaries.
-We will discuss what an actual transaction looks like and the data needed to complete a transaction in a dedicated [article about transactions]({{ site.baseurl }}{% post_url /technology/beginner/2020-04-02-intro-to-transactions %}).
+We can consider the mail to be a "protocol" to transfer physical goods, while the internet with its underlying TCP/IP protocol enables you to transfer information.
+Blockchain technology and cryptocurrencies provide a protocol to transfer value directly from one person to another, without any intermediaries.
+We will discuss what an actual transaction looks like, and the data needed to complete a transaction, in a dedicated [article about transactions]({{ site.baseurl }}{% post_url /technology/beginner/2020-04-02-intro-to-transactions %}).

 Let's first have a look at [how a blockchain works]({{ site.baseurl }}{% post_url /technology/beginner/2020-02-02-the-elements-of-a-blockchain %}).